Clud7/samba-centos-7/README.md

 ./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var --enable-fhs
 ./configure --prefix=/usr
 ```
+If you have the error `/usr/bin/env: python3: No such file or directory` run the command  `scl enable rh-python36 bash`

 After the successfule configuration run the make install command as root
 ```